arcube-org/arcube-integration-guide/docs/integration-methods/widget.md

 ## How It Works
-1. Your front-end dynamically loads the Arcube Widget after a specific booking step.
+1. Your back end sends anonymyzed trip data to Arcube via API.
-2. Send trip context to Arcube’s backend via API.
+2. Your front-end dynamically loads the Arcube Widget after a specific booking step.
-3. Arcube responds with a signed iFrame URL.
+3. Arcube responds with a signed Widget.
-4. Display the iFrame to the passenger.
+4. Display the Widget to the passenger.
 5. Track selections and confirm orders.

 ## Customization